 - Short periods of waking for 1-2 minutes.

 Each night, about 4-5 periods of quiet sleep alternate with 4-5 periods of REM sleep.
 In addition, several short periods of waking for 1-2 minutes occur about every two hours or so, but occur more frequently towards the end of the night's sleep.
 The graph below shows a typical normal pattern of sleep in a young adult.

 Normally, you do not remember the times that you wake if they last less than two minutes.
 If you are distracted during the wakeful times (for example, a partner snoring, traffic noise, etc) then the wakeful times tend to last longer, and you are more likely to remember them.

 Our free sleep diary allows you to monitor your sleeping patterns over two weeks - see your results in a graph and mail results to your GP.

 What is insomnia?

 Insomnia means poor sleep.
-About one in five adults does not get as much sleep as he or she would like.
+About one third of adults do not get as much sleep as they would like.
 Poor sleep can mean: